Hollywood Boulevard

 Hollywood Boulevard: Real Tips for a Street That Mostly Disappoints

-Be honest with yourself before you go: Hollywood Boulevard is not the glamorous movie-land of your imagination.
-The sidewalk is often grimy.
-The Walk of Fame runs past pawnshops, souvenir stores, and people in dirty character costumes who expect a dollar for a photograph.
-The TCL Chinese Theatre is impressive and genuinely historic; everything immediately around it is chaotic.
-With calibrated expectations, the boulevard is an interesting 90-minute stop.
-As a day’s destination, it will frustrate you.
+Hollywood Boulevard is not the glamorous movie-land of your imagination.
+The sidewalk runs past pawnshops, souvenir stores, and people in dirty character costumes who expect a dollar for a photograph.
+The TCL Chinese Theatre is impressive and genuinely historic; everything immediately around it ranges from chaotic to actively unpleasant.
+Calibrate your expectations accordingly: this is a worthwhile 90-minute stop, not a day’s destination.

-That said, there are things here worth seeing, and a couple of nearby spots are genuinely excellent.
+That said, some things here are genuinely worth your time, and two nearby spots are excellent by any standard.

 The Walk of Fame